swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 2. The type of the argument provided at the call-site cannot affect the overload resolution of `init(wrappedValue:)`.
 3. Arguments in the wrapper attribute and other default arguments to the property-wrapper initializers become resilient and are also evaluated in the callee rather than the caller.

-One of the motivating use-cases for property-wrapper parameters is the ability to pass a projected value, which makes this approach unviable with out a significant type-checking performance impact or unintuitive restrictions.
+One of the motivating use-cases for property-wrapper parameters is the ability to pass a projected value, which makes this approach unviable without a significant type-checking performance impact or unintuitive restrictions.
 Further, making arguments in the wrapper attribute resilient is inconsistent with default arguments.
 Finally, caller-side property wrapper application has useful semantics.
 For example, for property wrappers that capture the file and line number to log a message or assert a precondition, it's much more useful to capture the location where the argument is provided rather than the location of the parameter declaration.

 ### Passing a property-wrapper storage instance directly